 The copy I listened to is read by John Lee, a notable audiobook narrator who has also read such books as A Feast for Crows, book four of the Game of Thrones series, and Ken Follett’s novel The Pillars of the Earth.
 I found Lee’s reading of Ulysses to be easier to follow than I expected.
 He does a good job of distinguishing a character’s thoughts, actions, and spoken dialogue with his tone of voice, taking the burden of that job off the reader which allows them to just follow the flow of Joyce’s writing.
 But whenever I got distracted for a moment and then refocused on the audiobook, I often found myself suddenly lost with no idea of what was happening because thoughts and events move that quickly in this story (and trying to rewind usually didn’t help).
 Yet I really enjoyed listening to Lee cycle through various Irish accents as he insultingly called other character’s “fearful Jesuits” and guided me through Dublin.
 I even enjoyed some of the story too.

 Maybe that sensation of getting swept up and carried away in the writing is why some folks love this novel so much?
-I’ll admit I enjoyed Ulysses, but I might have felt differently about it if I had tried to sit down to read it in print.
+I’ll admit I now admire Ulysses for what it is, but I might have felt differently about it if I had tried to sit down to read it in print.
 I’m not sure if I will ever read it again, but I don’t regret giving the audiobook a shot.
-I finished it, for what that’s worth, so make of this post what you will.
+I finished it, for what that’s worth.